Breed: Belgian Shepherd- Malinois

 Roxie is such a happy girl, really lovely, very affectionate and playful.
 She loves tennis balls to play with and just loves to be tickled and stroked!.
 She does need a very secure garden with high fences as she does escape if given the chance if she is not occupied or watched.

-She needs a home where people are around during the day, who can occupy her and who also lead an active life which will involve her.
+She needs a home where people are around during the day, who can fully occupy her and who likely lead an active life which will involve her.
 Who wouldn’t want to spend a lot of time with her- she is gorgeous.

-She is a strong girl and will benefit from additional training but she can walk nicely on the lead and is extremely loving with her walkers.
+She is a strong girl but she can walk nicely on the lead and is extremely loving with her walkers.
 She is a very quick learner and just loves to be out with you.
-She is very good at jumping over stiles and would probably enjoy agility training.
+She would probably enjoy agility training….anything that can stimulate her.

-Roxie isn’t happy around horses.
-She really does demonstrate the points below that are typical of her breed.
-She enjoys regular walks to the Fishery with plenty of picnic stops on the way.
-She looks like she is thoroughly enjoying her surroundings and a future owner who can give her plenty of country walks is the ideal for her.
+Roxie isn’t happy around horses though.
+She really does demonstrate the points below that are typical of her breed and these need to be considered when offering her a home.
+A future owner who can give her plenty of long country walks is the ideal for her.

-Roxie has gained more new walkers- well runners really!
-She is having a great time running through the fields and woods with them a few times each week and she could still go on and on…..
-She’s visited home too and met other family members- she is in her element- ‘ lots of exercise and the chance to be fussed by lots of people’.
+Roxie has a great time running through the fields and woods with one of her walkers each week and she could still go on and on…..
+She’s visited home too and met other family members- she is in her element- ‘ lots of stimulating exercise and the chance to be fussed by lots of people’.

 *** These are general points for anyone to note about Belgian Shepherd Dogs